-FNR 370 is field instruction and practice during the summer following the sophomore year.
+This practicum is field instruction and practice during the summer following the sophomore year.
 All students focus on land measurement and surveying, inventory of forest, wildlife, aquatic resources and integrated resource management.
 Followed by specific modules in fisheries, foresty and wildlife management.
 Students pay university tuition plus a fee for living facilities and subsistence.

 Please call the Department of Forestry and Natural Resources Office of Student Services at 765-494-3591 to schedule a visit.